huykhoa11/Image-Processing-Algorithm/README.md

 # Image-Processing-Algorithm
 Image Processing algorithm code in C#.
-This application dont't use EmguCV, just C#. <br>
+This application dont't use EmguCV, just pure C#. <br>
 It has Histogram Equalization, Binarization, Adaptive Thresholding, Monochrome, Labeling, Edge Detection by Sobel algorithm and Salt & Pepper Filter by Median Filter function <br>

 # Preview